PlurrYT-Kolama/KolamaBot/README.md

 # KolamaBot
 ### Release: v0.3
-## A very usefull bot for Kolama.Net making moderation easy to configure and has got some extra futures what we need
+## A very useful bot for Kolama.Net, making moderation easy to configure and got some extra futures that we need
 ## License: https://github.com/PlurrYT-Kolama/KolamaBot/blob/main/LICENSE.txt

 ### Fun fact: we store node_modules due we run code without installing any stuff on server and due our repository contains legacy npm packages what were heavily src edited to work fine :)

 ## How to install?
-firstly be sure you use this for personal / private project for your friends Just cline repo and install node.js v21.x with npm
+firstly be sure you use this for personal / private project for your friends Just clone repo and install node.js v21.x with npm
 Run node main.js or node . | **dont run npm i**
-Please note that you will need to edit code and mention all changes what you made and do credits credits muss contain link to license and contributors.
+Please note that you will need to edit code and mention all changes what you made and do credits credits must contain link to license and contributors.
-After that you muss edit .env by adding there token=bottoken After .env edit config.json fully!
-Any non edited parameter can cause issues!
-If you wish you can enable debug mode what is on by default Debug mode never spam or so it just saying about error's non critical happened while loading command **PLEASE DONT CHANGE ANY FILE LISTENED IN LICENSE!
+After that you must edit .env by adding `token=bottoken` After .env edit config.json fully!
+Any non edited parameter can cause issues! you can choose to toggle debug mode as it's on by default Debug mode doesn't spam or so it just notifies about non critical errors that happened while loading a command **PLEASE DONT CHANGE ANY FILE LISTED IN LICENSE!
-ALSO PLACE BOT IN SPERATE FOLDER WHAT IS LOCKED FROM ANY OTHER FILES LIKE PERSONAL PHOTOS OR OTHER CODES!
+ALSO PLACE BOT IN A SPERATE FOLDER THAT IS AWAY FROM ANY OTHER FILES LIKE PERSONAL PHOTOS OR OTHER CODES!
-IF YOU DONT DO THIS YOUR DATA MIGHT GET GONNA IF OUR API WILL FALSE DETECT YOUR BOT IN BANNED LIST!**
+IF YOU DON'T DO THIS YOUR DATA MIGHT GET SUSPECTED OR OUR API WILL FALSE DETECT YOUR BOT IN BANNED LIST!**

 ## How to edit code?
-Just edit it don't forget to use node.js v21.x syntax and discord.js v14!
-If you will push to repo something please mention what does it add all npm modules what you installed and etc!
+Simply make any changes you want to do, We recommand using node 21 or greater with discord.js v14, then simply just send a pull request with a quick description of what you did, any new additions and npm modules or different tools etc!

 ## Note

-This is official src of Kolama.Net Bot code!
+This is the official Kolama.Net Bot source code!
-Use it please only for private/personal usage and write credits aka follow license Hopefully you will like this code we were working hard for it
+This botis strictly for personal usage, DO NOT USE IT IN A PUBLIC BOT, don't forget to include credits aka follow license Hopefully you will like this code we were working hard for it

 ## Contributors